-iPhone photography is a huge topic and it could take you months if not years to master all the different shooting and editing techniques.
-But if you’re anything like me, you don’t want to wait for years – you want to start taking better photos today.
-In this article I’m sharing 10 quick and easy techniques that you can start using today to significantly improve your iPhone photos.
+Some people work for years to master iPhone photography shooting and editing techniques.
+But you don’t want to wait for years – you want to start taking better photos today!
+In this article, you’ll discover 10 quick and easy iPhone photography tips that you can start using today to significantly improve your iPhone photos.

 1. Keep Your Photos Simple

-One interesting subject is all you really need to create a memorable photo, and it’s easy to get the composition right when your photo has only one subject.
-Don’t worry if the majority of your photo is filled with empty space since that will only make your subject stand out more.
+One interesting subject is all you need to create a memorable photo, and it’s easy to get the composition right when your photo has just one subject.
+Don’t worry if most of your photo is filled with empty space.
+This will only make your subject stand out more.

 2. Shoot From A Low Angle

-The majority of iPhone photos are shot from the chest height of an adult because that’s the most convenient way to take a photo, but it’s not necessarily the best way.
+The majority of iPhone photos are shot from the chest height of an adult.
+That may be convenient, but there are usually more creative options!
 You can easily improve your photos by finding a more interesting angle, and often the best way to do that is to simply shoot from a lower perspective.

-Shooting from a low angle makes people and other subjects more interesting simply because we’re not used to looking at them from that perspective.
-Besides, it allows you to show your subject with nothing but the sky in the background, which is great for removing unwanted distractions and making your subject stand out.
+Second, by shooting from a lower angle you can show your subject with nothing but the sky in the background.
+This is a good technique for removing unwanted distractions and making your subject stand out.

-Another benefit of taking photos from a low angle is that you can show interesting details in the foreground that would be lost otherwise.
-Get down on your knees if you have to as this simple trick can really make a huge difference!
+A third benefit of taking photos from a low angle is that you can show interesting details in the foreground that would otherwise be lost.
+Try kneeling or even lying on the ground to use this terrific iPhone photography tip!

 3. Show Depth In Your Photos

-It’s tempting to only include the background in landscape photos, but the photo above is made a lot more interesting by showing trees and the orange sand in the foreground, the large orange rock in the middle ground and the forests in the background.
+The photo above is made more interesting by showing the trees and orange sand in the foreground, the large orange rock in the middle ground, and the forests in the background.

-In this photo the small road takes up the entire foreground and extends far into the background, which draws the viewer through the scene and makes the photo more engaging.
+In the photo above, the small road takes up the entire foreground and extends far into the background.
+This draws the viewer through the scene and makes the photo more engaging.

 4. Align Your Subjects Diagonally